 Another way to love them well is not to be critical of them, because of their choices in doing the best they know how to get through this season.
 So, abide and refuse to be critical.

 But the best way to love them is this: to pay attention to Jesus in my own life.
 The best way to love them is to let Jesus change me.
 Jesus can do that.
 I was reminded this morning in a text sent by my daughter of a quote from James Clear: “Never underestimate your power to change yourself.
 Never overestimate your power to change someone else.”
 Right.
 Work on me.
 If I am feeling stressed, then let Jesus work on me.
 If I am feeling sad, upset, defeated by anything, let Jesus work on me.
 Let my own heart be changed so that I never take it out on someone else.

 So, if God has you in a phonebooth like I was in way back in 1992 due to the pandemic, then pay attention.
 Listen to what God is speaking and let God work to change you and then you too work to change yourself by God’s power and strength to become the person you were always meant to be.
 For, I can promise, that phonebooth experience changed my life.
 May this pandemic change all our lives for the better as we let God into our hearts where the real change needs to happen.

-- Hello, My Name is Phillip: Chapter Four
+- Hello, My Name is Phillip: Chapter Seventeen

-- Hello, My Name is Phillip: Chapter Three
+- Hello, My Name is Phillip: Chapter Sixteen